Travis Hagey’s publications

 2013

 3. T.J.
 Hagey.
 2013.
 Mechanics, Diversity, and Ecology of Gecko Adhesion.
 Biological Sciences.
 Moscow, University of Idaho.
 PhD: 1-141.
-PDF

 My dissertation considered the link between morphology and performance and the relationship between performance and ecology, focusing on the adhesive abilities of geckos.
 Specifically I considered the relationship between gecko setal morphology and performance, the diversity of adhesive performance across padded lizards, and correlations between gecko adhesive performance, limb morphology, and microhabitat use.